Chart Color Schemes

 Residential development activity is lower than average in Elanora according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Elanora recorded around 16 residential properties granted approval per year over the past five financial years.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Elanora has recorded around 16 residential properties granted approval per year over the past five financial years.
 This totals an estimated 83 homes.
 So far in FY-26, one approval has been recorded.
-On average, 4.9 people moved to the area for each dwelling built between FY-21 and FY-25, indicating demand significantly outpaces supply.
+On average, 4.9 people have moved to the area each year for each dwelling built between FY-21 and FY-25, indicating demand significantly outpaces supply.

-New homes are being built at an average expected construction cost value of $547,000.
-This financial year, $9.1 million in commercial approvals have been registered, demonstrating Elanora's primarily residential nature.
-New building activity shows 35.0% detached dwellings and 65.0% medium and high-density housing.
-This focus on higher-density living creates more affordable entry points, suiting downsizers, investors, and first-home buyers.
+New homes are being constructed at an average value of $547,000, targeting the premium market segment with higher-end properties.
+This financial year has seen $9.1 million in commercial approvals registered, reflecting Elanora's primarily residential nature.
+Building activity shows 35.0% detached dwellings and 65.0% medium to high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.
+This shift from the area's existing housing composition (currently 79.0% houses) suggests decreasing availability of developable sites and reflects changing lifestyles and demand for diverse housing options.

 Frequently Asked Questions - Development